andreacappelletti97/mapreduce_hw2/README.md

 sbt clean compile run
 ```
 Please note that in order to run the mapreduce locally you should create an <code> input_dir </code> in the root directory of the project and put inside it the log file you want to parse with the jobs.

 The log file should be named <code>input.log </code>, or according to the configuration of your project.

 ## Testing environment
 In order to run the mapreduce jobs you can also setup a test environment with Hortons Sandbox.

 In this section you will find detailed steps that will lead you there.

-Disclamer, this configuration runs with the following versions
+Disclaimer, this configuration runs with the following versions
 - macOS Big Sur (11.6)
 - HDP_3.0.1
 - VmWare Fusion